agroce/tstl/README.md

 -- it essentially turns a definition of valid tests into a graph with transitions, backtrack, replay, automatic reduction, and code coverage support.

-Some of you may be asking: "How does TSTL differ from Hypothesis (https://hypothesis.readthedocs.io/en/latest/)?"
+Some of you may be asking: "How does TSTL differ from the Hypothesis https://hypothesis.readthedocs.io/en/latest/ testing tool?"
 There are a few answers.
 First, TSTL is probably much less polished than Hypothesis, right now!
 More importantly, however, Hypothesis and TSTL both generate tests, but they are primarily intended to generate different